List of awards and nominations received by Black Mirror

-Black Mirror has received positive reception from critics and has been nominated for eighty-three awards, winning twenty-three of them.
+Black Mirror has received positive reception from critics and has been nominated for ninety-nine awards, winning twenty-nine of them.
 The most acclaimed episodes are "USS Callister", which won four Emmy Awards, and "San Junipero", which won two.
 Additionally, the interactive film Black Mirror: Bandersnatch won two Emmy Awards.
 As actors rarely appear in more than one episode, the only people to receive multiple awards for their work on the show are writer Charlie Brooker, who has won seven, and executive producer Annabel Jones, who has won four.
-The series has been nominated for seventeen British Academy Film Awards, winning two, and fifteen Emmy Awards, winning nine.
+The series has been nominated for twenty-four British Academy Television Awards, winning four, and fifteen Emmy Awards, winning nine.

 Statistics

 Episodes

-Sixteen of the show's twenty-two episodes have received awards or nominations, including those given to specific people for their work on the episode.
+Nineteen of the show's twenty-seven episodes have received awards or nominations, including those given to specific people for their work on the episode.
 The interactive film Black Mirror: Bandersnatch has also received awards and nominations.

 People

 Fifteen people have received two or more nominations for their work on Black Mirror.